muehmar/pojo-builder/README.md

 required property in this example the returned class for `email()` offers three methods:

 * `build()` As all required properties are set at that time, building the instance is allowed here.
-* `andOptionals()` Returns the normal builder allowing one to set certain optional properties before creating the instance.
-This method returns just the normal builder populated with all required properties.
+* `andOptionals()` Returns the well-known simple builder allowing one to set certain optional properties before creating the instance.
+The builder is populated with all required properties but without the possibility to change or delete them.
 * `andAllOptionals()` Enforces one to set all optional properties in the same way as it is done for the required properties.
 The `build()` method will only be available after all optional properties have been set.
 This method is used in the example above, i.e. the compiler enforces one to set the `nickname` property too.
 This is especially